HarshTanwar1/Web_Development_Project/README.md

 **role-based module permissions**, and a **dynamic CRUD generator** that lets administrators create, edit, and manage SQLite tables directly from the browser — no code required.

-> Built end-to-end during an internship to master Django: authentication, the ORM, templating,
+> Built end-to-end to master Django: authentication, the ORM, templating,
 > transactional email, and dynamic database operations

 <br>